sebbrn/septure/README.md

 ## Features

-- [ ] View all of the series with their seasons and episodes you've watched
+- [ ] Overview of all the series you've watched including their seasons and episodes
 - [ ] Easily add seasons and episodes to your *watched* list with autocompleted searching
 - [ ] Reminds you when a new season of your series is going to be aired